wp-plugins/sucuri-cloudproxy-waf/readme.txt

 Update-to-date pricing and features can always be found on the <a href="http://cloudproxy.sucuri.net/signup">Plans & Pricing</a> page.

 == Changelog ==

+= 1.2 =
+* Fixed CloudProxy status when behind a CDN.
+* New calls to API v2.
+* Code cleanup.

 = 1.1 =
 * Improved messaging.